How to Add or Remove the Restart Button in Windows 11

 Why Hide or Show the Restart Button?

-Hiding Restart helps ensure users save their work before rebooting.
-If you’re the sole user and prefer quick access to Restart, you can keep it visible.
+Hiding the Restart button helps ensure users save their work before rebooting their computer.
+If a user is the sole user and prefers quick access to the Restart option, that user can keep the Restart button visible on the taskbar.

 How to Hide or Show the Restart Button in 🪟 Windows 11